-Accepting Museum: Unique Identifier :
+Accepting Museum: Unique Identifier:

 The Depositor: Site Name:

 Address: Address:

-Main contact:
+Main contact: Tel:

-Tel:

 Email:

 Please provide a Project Summary (this can be a copy of the report Summ ary):

-Please confirm that the retention policy has been Hertfordshire Archaeological Archive Standards. applied as descri bed in the Y / N
+Please confirm that the retention policy has been Hertfordshire Archaeological Archive Standards.
+Please confirm that the retention policy has been applied as described in the Hertfordshire Archaeological Archive Standards.

-Please provide the Archive's Statement of Potential an Archaeological Archive Standards.
-This can be detailed (appropriately labelled) may accompany this form.
+Please provide the Archive's Statement of Potential and Significance as required in the Hertfordshire Archaeological Archive Standards.
+This can be detailed below, or alternatively a separate document (appropriately labelled) may accompany this form.

-The Archiv /e
+The Archiv

 Please describe the level of specialist input in the develo pment of the Archiv /e:

+Condition of burns are

 Number of standard Archive boxes (as detailed in Section standards): n 4 of the archiving Condition of human remains if present:

-Documentary Bulk finds Sensitive finds Human rema ins C s Outsized Please describ e any materia al that is being de posited in other than s tandard- Has any digita l material bee en deposited with the ADS?
-Is a full list of t his material ir ncluded within the Archive catalo gue? - copy of the appro for inclusion in th t to the Trans sfer of the Arc hive Th e Archive wi II be accompani La andowne r/s: A full catalogu e of the Archi ve's contents A Address: A signed Trans sfer of Title A licence to co pyright A licence from contains huma of Justice where t he Archive Developer Details: Archaeological which this Ar l Archives Sta chive has be ndards.
-I also und en produced tha derstand that if that if the standard that the standard that the standard that the standard the the Mus he Sta seum find ndards h ccording to the Hertfordshire is shortcomings in the way in ave not been appropriately or's responsibility.
-Name of Depo sitor: Position: Signature: Date:)ate: On behalf of th e Museum, I c confirm receipt of the Archive as describ ed and a ccept Title to the Archive.
-Name: Position: Signature: Date:
+Documentary Bulk finds Sensitive finds Human rer mains Outsized Please describ size boxes: e any materia al that is being de posited in oth ner thar n standard- Has any digita l material bee en deposited with the ADS?
+Is a full list of t his material ir ncluded within the Archive cat alogue ? copy of the appro for inclusion in th ent to th ne Trans sfer of the A Archive Th e Archive wi II be accompani ed by: Landowner -/s: A full catalogu e of the Archi ve's contents Address: A signed Trans sfer of Title A licence to co pyright A licence from contains huma • of Justice where t Developer Details: Archaeological which this Ar l Archives Sta chive has be ndards.
+I also und en produced tha derstand that at mean tha if the N t the S luseum find: Standards h cording to the Hertfordshire s shortcomings in the way in ave not been appropriately or's responsibility.
+Name of Depo sitor: Position: Signature: Date ite: On behalf of th e Museum, I c confirm receipt of the Archive as desc ribed and ac cept Title to the Archive.
+Name: Position: Signature: Date e: